Space-TimeWillTell/Channeling-Keyser-Soze/characters.md

 The story is not over, of course.
-Eventually, Drakon the Undefeated will manage to trick Princess Erikaia and Frankos the Sailor into a trap and lure Desmondos the, er, Hoplites of Light into a hopeless fight.
+Eventually, Drakon the Undefeated will manage to trick Princess Erikaia and Frankos the Sailor into a trap and lure Desmondos the, er, Hoplite of Light into a hopeless fight.

 As our example is a Role-Playing Game, this scene may now go two ways.
 Either it can become a by-the-book round-by-round combat, or the GM and Players may come